aimllifetime/behavior_cloning/writeup_report.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
+It also accepts a command line argument to take trained model from privious run.
+In this way, we can continously train neural network with newly captured data.
+User can define how many epochs in each run.
+Also user can have a way to reduce the repetitive image with zero measurement by defining a percentage.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+example:
+python model.py -d "./data;./revers;./my_data"   <= start a fresh training without loading any h5. three new captured data set python model.py -d "./data" -m model.h5   <= load previously trained model.h5 and train with ./data python model.py -d "./data" -m model.h5 -p 0.3 -e 50 <= only use 30 percent of images with zero measurement. run epoch of 50

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+using Nvida covnet architecture primarily but with some dropouts.
+The input image is normalized with lambda layer in input layer(code line 189) The model includes RELU layers to introduce nonlinearity

+    ** First layer **: using lambda to normalize the image. second layer: cropping the upper half image so only majority of road is only presented. third layer: convolutional with 24 filters and filter 5x5, stride (2,2), activation of relu. fourth layer: convolutional with 36 filters and filter 5x5, stride (2,2), activation of relu. fifth layer: convolutional with 48 filters and filter 5x5, stride (2,2), activation of relu.
+    Dropout probability 0.3
+    sixth layer: convolutional with 64 filters and filter 5x5, stride (1,1), activation of relu. seventh layer: same as sixth layer.
+    eighth layer: flatten layer
+    dropout probability 0.3
+    ninth layer: densely connect layer of 100 tenth layer: densely connect layer of 50 last layer: is output layer with one node.

 #### 2. Attempts to reduce overfitting in the model